-Seminario is also an active arranger and musical director.
-He is the MD for the Peruvian musical “Dances of Peru” , a show that mixes elements of folklore Peruvian dance, acting and live music, where he arranges all the music, conducts a 12 piece live band and plays several woodwind instruments.
-Seminario is a member of Alex Acuña’s new latin jazz band and is the co-founder and director of “The Afro-Peruvian Jazz Orchestra” alongside Peruvian saxophonist Lorenzo Ferrero.
-Seminario is also a very active arranger for the Peruvian community as he has written several commissions for high schools in Peru and Cultural Organizations such as: Pro Jazz, Colegio Humboldt among others.
-He has performed on woodwind instruments in several countries including the United States, Chile, Peru, the United Arab Emirates, Canada, Turkey, Armenia, Georgia, Cyprus, Kuwait, Germany, Holland and Mexico.
+Seminario is the arranger and music director for the musical “Dances of Peru,” a show that unites elements of Peruvian folklore, dance, acting and live music.
+He arranges all the music, conducts a 12-piece live band and plays several woodwind instruments.
+He is also an active arranger for the Peruvian community having written several commissions for high schools in Peru and Cultural Organizations such as Pro Jazz, Colegio Humboldt and others.

-Additionally, Anibal is a very active educator in his homeland city of Lima, Peru.
-He has been invited to lecture and give masterclasses at several institutions, such as the Pro Jazz, Tempo School of Music, Colegio Santísimo Nombre De Jesús, Colegio Alexander von Humboldt, the National Air Force Base and the National Conservatory of Music.
+Additionally, Anibal remains an active educator in his homeland city of Lima, Peru.
+He has given master classes, clinics and lectures at several institutions, such as the National Conservatory of Music, the National Air Force Band, Tempo School of Music, Pro Jazz, Colegio Santísimo Nombre De Jesús, and Colegio Alexander von Humboldt.